opsmop/opsmop/docs/source/community.rst

 is to get help, ask questions, post ideas, coordinate development, and brainstorm features.

 In respect of worldwide time zones and the nature of software development, there is no official realtime chat channel.
-While we welcome sharing on site like StackOverflow or Reddit, we are unlikely to see your posts.
+If you post on StackOverflow or Reddit, we are unlikely to see your posts.
 The official forum will always be the best place to get help.

 .. _github: